 Indigenous Ecotourism in Southeast Asia

-During my trip through Southeast Asia, I’ve had a number of encounters with indigenous ecotourist outlets, but one in particular stands out in my mind: visiting the rafflesia, the world’s largest flower.
-This rare flower can be found throughout Borneo and even in parts of peninsular Malaysia and Indonesia, if you know where to look.
-The trouble is, very few people where to look.
+During my trip through Southeast Asia, I’ve had a number of encounters with indigenous ecotourist outlets, but one, in particular, stands out in my mind: visiting the rafflesia, the world’s largest flower.
+This rare flower can be found throughout Borneo and even in parts of peninsular Malaysia and Indonesia if you know where to look.
+The trouble is very few people where to look.
 The rafflesia is particularly sensitive to environmental disturbances and only blooms in perfect conditions.
-What’s more, unlike most plants, the rafflesia doesn’t have a set blooming time, instead blooming whenever it’s ready at any time of the year.
+What’s more, unlike most plants, the rafflesia doesn’t have a set blooming time, instead of blooming whenever it’s ready at any time of the year.
 Once it’s bloomed, you have roughly four days to see it before it starts to rot, and by day 6 the flower is completely dead.

 One of the best places to see the rafflesia is on the slopes of Mount Kinabalu, the tallest mountain in Southeast Asia found in the state of Sabah in northeastern Borneo.
 This UNESCO World Heritage site features two portions: the actual Mount Kinabalu preserve and nearby Poring Hot Springs.
 Having visited the park the day before, we opted to spend our last day at Mount Kinabalu at the Poring Hot Springs.
 The hot springs are quite out of the way, requiring a drive to a remote village.
 On the way, however, you’ll be greeted with a handful of signs outside people’s homes, proudly declaring in broken English “1 rafflesia, 2 day bloom” or some similar message.
 For a nominal fee, the homeowner allows visitors to tramp through their backyard in search of the rare rafflesia.